 In this course, we will first discuss the confines of language contact theories in general, types of contact situation, as well as some key mechanisms in language contact situation.
 We will also explore multilingualism, second language acquisition and some varieties of English from a contact perspective.
-Following the theoretical input, we will have three practical sessions and gain hands-on experience in collecting data, as well as using some linguistic software and corpora.
-Students will learn how to use standard text retrieval software, including WordSmith and AntConc, and are expected to conduct a small scale independent empirical research on one of the topics discussed in the course.
+Students are expected to conduct a small scale independent empirical research on one of the topics discussed in the course.